Trekking is a must when you visit Sapa – here are some tips for first-timers so you know what to expect when trekking in Sapa, Vietnam!

 Your hostel or hotel will also happily arrange a tour for you but be aware that they get a commission and you will likely eat the extra cost.

 If you would rather book your Sapa trekking adventure before you arrive in Hanoi or Sapa Vietnam, then check out these excellent tours with GetYourGuide.

 Homestay or Sapa Hotel Stay with Day Treks?

-How Many Nights Should You Stay in Sapa?
+How Many Nights Should You Stay in Sapa, Vietnam?

-By the end of the third day’s trek, I was ready to get on a bus back to civilization.
+By the end of the third day’s trek, I was ready to get on a bus back to civilisation.

 Train or Bus to Sapa?

 You can choose the overnight train or a sleeper bus from Sapa to Hanoi.
 I took the overnight train to Sapa and took the evening bus coming back to Hanoi (which arrives in Hanoi at 10pm).

 - Significantly more expensive than the bus.

 - Clean and quiet compared to other sleeper trains I’ve taken.